pgaljan/atlas/userjourney.md

 - **Early Success**: Alex establishes confidence in the platform as he is quickly able to intuitively leverage Atlas to structure his project or idea.

 ### Structure Exploration
-- **Tool Discovery**: Alex explores document options, and begins creation documents tuned to his needs.
+- **Tool Discovery**: Alex explores document options and finds that their domain-specific editor and renderer, and begins creating documents tuned to their needs.
-- **Useful Export**: Alex can easily find the option to export the structure to a one or more documents, of varying formats
+- **Structured Export**: Alex can easily find the option to export the structure to one or more documents in a variety of formats.
-- **Backup and Restore**:  Alex observes that there are multiple places for him to create and manage persistent snahpshots
+- **Backup and Restore**:  Alex observes that there are multiple places for them to create and manage persistent snahpshots.
-- **Confidence**: Alex sees that the core Atlas authoring tools will allow him to reliably and independently create a consistent project document
+- **Confidence**: Alex sees that the core Atlas authoring tools will allow them to reliably and independently create a consistent project document.

 ## 3. Collaboration & Workflow Integration